jetbrains-junie/junie-workflows/file.md

 3. It will also add a devcontainer.json file to help run Junie in a containerized environment.

 4. Please review the devcontainer.json carefully and adjust it if needed.
-We recommend verifying it locally using VS Code or Docker.

 > Note: Junie is currently in closed Early Access.
 >